 How to Obtain Land Through Adverse Possession

-What do I need to do to acquire a lot through adverse possession?
+What do I need to do to acquire a garden lot through adverse possession?

 The legal requirements of adverse possession require an individual or organization to essentially squat on a parcel of land for a certain amount of time.
 The requirements vary by state, but most states require the use to be:

-• open & notorious: the user is not concealing his/her use of land, enabling the actual owner to see that another is using the property.
+• Open & Notorious: you are not concealing your use of the land, enabling the actual owner to see that another is using the property

-Each of these five elements must be satisfied throughout the time required by Pennsylvania—or 21 years.
+Each of these elements must be satisfied throughout the required statutory period.
 The squatter cannot abandon the property once he/she begins to adversely possess it.

 What does “statutory period” mean?

-The statutory period is the amount of time that the above requirements must be fulfilled in order for an adverse possession claim to work.
-It is one of the biggest challenges to gaining land ownership through adverse possession in Philadelphia, because the statutory period in Pennsylvania is 21 years.
-That means you need to be gardening continuously, on the same plot, to the exclusion of others, and without the permission of the owner, for 21 years.
+The statutory period is the length of time that the above requirements must be fulfilled in order for an adverse possession claim to work.
+It is one of the biggest challenges to gaining land ownership through adverse possession in Philadelphia, because the statutory period in Pennsylvania generally is 21 years.
+However, that statutory period has been reduced in certain specific cases in Philadelphia, including for gardens.
+Thus, to acquire a garden lot through adverse possession, you need to be gardening continuously, on the same plot, to the exclusion of others, and without the permission of the owner, for the entire statutory period.

 What are the pros and cons of pursuing adverse possession?